Optimal Calibration of the Endpoint-corrected Hilbert Transform: Introduction

 Real-time access to the phase of neural oscillations enables causal experiments and closed-loop stimulation, where stimuli are synchronised with a rhythm's phase.
 In neuroscience, this capability is central to closed-loop stimulation paradigms, in which the timing relative to ongoing brain rhythms can be controlled experimentally~\cite{grossAnalyticalMethodsExperimental2014,zrennerClosedLoopBrainStimulation2024}.
-More broadly, the same technical requirement arises in any real-time system that must estimate the instantaneous phase of a narrow-band process within tight latency constraints, such as sensing-and-control pipelines, biomedical monitoring, vibration and fault monitoring, and communications-like tracking problems.
-In all such settings, the estimator must produce a phase estimate within a few milliseconds for each new sample while the signal is still evolving.\\
+More broadly, the same technical requirement arises in any real-time system that must estimate the instantaneous phase of a narrow-band process within tight latency constraints, such as phase synchronisation in power electronics, rotor phase estimation in electromechanical control systems, or carrier phase tracking in navigation and communication receivers.
+In all such settings, the estimator must produce a phase estimate in real time, with latency small compared to the signal's timescale, while the signal is still evolving.\\

 The vanilla approach is to construct the analytic signal using the Hilbert transform (HT) and take its argument to determine the instantaneous phase.
 In discrete-time implementations, this is typically achieved using a discrete Fourier transform (DFT)-based Hilbert transform applied to a short, sliding window.
 The DFT implicitly assumes that this window repeats periodically.
-However, when the signal is not exactly periodic across the window, there is a discontinuity between the last and first sample.
-The Fourier representation of this discontinuity produces Gibbs ringing (overshoot and oscillations), which leads to large amplitude and phase distortions at the window boundaries, as seen in Fig.~\hyperref[fig:intro]{\ref*{fig:intro}F}.
-As real-time systems usually use only the most recent sample in the window (i.e.~the last one) to trigger stimulation, the Gibbs phenomenon directly corrupts the most important estimate.\\
+However, when the signal is not exactly periodic across the window, as depicted in Fig.~\ref{fig:intro}, there is a discontinuity between the last and first sample.
+The Fourier representation of this discontinuity produces Gibbs ringing (overshoot and oscillations), which leads to large amplitude and phase distortions at the window boundaries, as seen in Fig.~\hyperref[fig:intro]{\ref*{fig:intro}f}.
+As real-time systems typically use only the most recent sample in the window (i.e.~the last one), the Gibbs phenomenon directly corrupts the most important estimate.\\

 The endpoint-corrected Hilbert Transform (ecHT) was introduced by Schregl\-mann et al.~\cite{schreglmannNoninvasiveSuppressionEssential2021} as a modification of the classical HT for such online use.
 The basic idea is to apply a causal, narrow-band bandpass filter to the analytic spectrum centred at the frequency of interest.
 In the time domain, this filtering reduces the high-frequency components associated with the sharp transition between successive windows.
 This effectively smooths the periodic continuation of the signal and minimises the Gibbs-induced ringing at the window edges.
 As the filter is causal and evaluated in a sliding fashion, the ecHT provides a recursive, sample-by-sample phase estimate, with the phase at the last sample of each window being the quantity of interest.\\